 - The age at which endometriosis develops varies considerably.
 Some adolescent women note painful menstruation when their periods first begin.
 This condition is later diagnosed as endometriosis, while other women are in their 20s, 30s, or older before endometriosis is diagnosed.

-Women often describe the pain as a constant, aching pain that is deep and often spreads to both sides of the pelvic region, the lower back, abdomen, and buttocks.
+- Women often describe the pain as a constant, aching pain that is deep and often spreads to both sides of the pelvic region, the lower back, abdomen, and buttocks.

-There is no correlation between the severity of the symptoms and the amount of disease (the degree or extent to which endometriosis implants are present).
+- There is no correlation between the severity of the symptoms and the amount of disease (the degree or extent to which endometriosis implants are present).

 - Many women with endometriosis have no findings on physical examination that could suggest the diagnosis, and symptoms provide the only clues to the diagnosis.

 - Although physical examination findings cannot positively diagnose endometriosis, the doctor may find pelvic nodules that are tender during a physical exam or masses in the ovaries that are common signs of the condition.

-to as endometrioma.
+- An area of endometriosis on the ovary that has become enlarged is referred to as an endometrioma.
 When the center of this fills with blood, it is known as a chocolate cyst, referring to the appearance of the tissue.
 Chocolate cysts can become very painful, mimicking the symptoms of other ovarian problems.